-It can't get more appropriate for a feast of bountiful harvest than at a farmhouse-style restaurant.
-Urban Farmer is, of course, a very upscale farmhouse.
-It's located in the trendy The Nines luxury hotel building.
-For Thanksgiving, you can expect things such as foie gras, roasted beets, cauliflower steak, beef short ribs, plus traditional turkey.
-Sides like cornbread stuffing and candied yams are served family-style, and you get a choice of several dessert options.
+It can't get more appropriate for a feast of bountiful harvest than at a farmhouse-style restaurant like Urban Farmer, which is located on the eighth floor of the trendy Nines Hotel.
+For Thanksgiving, you can expect things such as foie gras, roasted beets, cauliflower steak, beef short ribs, and traditional turkey.
+Additionally, sides like cornbread stuffing and candied yams are served family-style, and you also get a choice of several dessert options.
 Thanksgiving dinner is served from noon to 9 p.m. on Thanksgiving Day at a fixed price—with a lower price for children—and reservations are strongly recommended.

-Executive Chef Tim Eckard and James Beard chef Vitaly Paley usually collaborate to offer a thanksgiving buffet featuring the bounty of both the land and the sea including, of course, turkey and ham carving stations.
-But also look for offerings such as seared Coho salmon, oysters, and Pacific Northwest paella.
+Each year, Heathman owners Executive Chef Tim Eckard and James Beard-certified chef Vitaly Paley collaborate to offer a Thanksgiving buffet featuring the bounty of both the land and the sea.
+The holiday menu features both ham and turkey carving stations alongside restaurant specialties like seared Coho salmon, oysters, and Pacific Northwest paella.
 Served as a buffet dinner with several seating times from noon to 6:30 p.m. on Thanksgiving Day, the elegant holiday meal often takes up two floors in the historic Heathman Hotel, where the restaurant is located.
 Reservations are highly recommended as tables tend to fill up quickly for the holiday buffet.